All Collections

 • "##,###.00" stands for a number with thousands separators and two significant digits after the decimal point -- "1,234,567.89"

 Some GoFormz fields are specific to just one or several types of fields.
 These are documented below, for each field type.
-See here for more about the field types themselves.

 Auto Number

-• Custom Key: This property allows Auto Number fields to be connected across multiple templates.
-The Custom Key can be any string of characters or numbers (ex: words, phrases, guids, etc.) that you choose.
-Auto Number fields with matching Custom Keys, will increment in the same sequence regardless of which template they are on.
+• Custom Key allows Auto Number fields to be connected across multiple templates.
+The Custom Key can be any string of characters or numbers (ex: words, phrases, etc.) that you choose.

 • Notes: Custom Keys do need to be an exact match to increment in the same sequence.
 If the Custom Key is changed or deleted from an Auto Number, the next number will start at the Seed Number.